20LitersAdmin/liters_tracker/docs/chip_notes.md

 # CURRENT:
-0. Geographies now have visible / hidden scopes
-==
-- Views (*all* need work)
+Sandardize: Show views
--- cell#show has `hierarchy_with_links`
+- cell#show has `hierarchy_with_links`
--- edit / back buttons should be `class: small` on show views -- Add `hidden.html.haml` "index" views for all but Facility
+- edit / back buttons should be `class: small` on show views

-Standardize: Index views
-- links to show hidden

-- Policies (all need hidden? except Facility)

 - Forms (need check_box for hidden)

-- Hidden indexes need DataTables:
-- Sectors
-- Cells
-- Villages

 - Controllers:
 -- Add make_visible to `before_action :set_record`